 CAPTCHA and accessibility

 CAPTCHAs are often used as a website’s first defence against computer bots submitting forms, such as login, email or comment forms.
-All CAPTCHAs have usability issues and most have significant accessibility barriers.
+All CAPTCHAs have usability issues and many have significant accessibility barriers.
 Government organisations are encouraged to avoid them and instead implement a number of alternative techniques to prevent or reduce access by bots.

 CAPTCHA stands for 'Completely Automated Public Turing test to tell Computers and Humans Apart'.